isomatter-labs/isomatter-labs.github.io/content/posts/composability.md

 Sometimes it's best to let your editor be an editor, and your operating system, an operating system.

+# The Point

+All this is to say: most good tools are built on exactly the same ideals: taking a bunch of small, composable parts, and combining them to solve the problem at hand.

+Emacs solves this with packages and an extensible lisp environment.
+Atom and VSCode solved this with extensions.
+Neovim solves this with a combination of extensions and piping to the shell.
+Acme solves it with Plan9's "plumbing"[^3].

+It's easy to notice this composability in your chosen tool and see it's apparent uniquity, but it's important to realize tha the core idea, composability, is achievable through many means.

+As for me, I appreciate the balance Neovim strikes by having it's composability split between packages and using external tools.
+It feels like a happy medium between the all-encompassing-tool that is Emacs or an IDE, and the OS-is-your-tool approach of things like Acme, or just using `sed`.

 [^1]: I want to clarify that I can totally understand why people _do_ kitchen sink Emacs; it just isn't for me.
 [^2]: This is the point where rather veteran Emacsen say
     "Well, then you weren't _really_ using Emacs!"
 Okay, sure, let's do the